UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Experiments

 \subsection{Training with Closed-Loop Samples}

 Among the models trained with open-loop data samples in Section~\ref{Training with Open-Loop Samples}, the \textit{anchor-free model with 6 components} and the \textit{anchor-based model with 2048 components}, both using a \textit{4s prediction horizon}, exhibit the best simulation realism in their respective positive component matching paradigms.
 In this section, we adopt the above configurations as baselines to highlight the impact of closed-loop samples.
 For a fair comparison, unless otherwise specified, models leveraging closed-loop samples are also trained from scratch.
-To ensure sample quality, during each iteration of closed-loop sample generation~(Eq.~\ref{eq:execute_posterior_policy}), a posterior plan is executed only if its error falls below a certain threshold; otherwise, the corresponding ground truth states are retained.
+To ensure sample quality, during each iteration of closed-loop sample generation~(Eq.~\ref{eq:execute_posterior_policy}), the predicted trajectory of $\pi_\text{data}^\text{cl}$ is executed only if its error falls below a certain threshold; otherwise, the corresponding ground truth states are retained.